mickelonius/refs/git/basics.md

 ```

 ## Push to two (or more) remote repos
+Note that you will need to add both remotes, even if one is already defined for push:
 ```commandline
 git remote set-url --add --push origin git@gitlab.com:mickelonius/references.git git remote set-url --add --push origin git@github.com:mickelonius/refs.git